Smart Meters & Dynamic Tariffs Austria 2026 Guide

 |---|---|---|---|

-- Tibber App – Shows hourly prices, sends cheap-hour notifications
+- Tibber app — Displays hourly prices, sends notifications for unusually cheap or expensive hours

-- Home Assistant – Open-source, integrates with Austrian providers
+- Home Assistant — Open-source platform that integrates with Austrian energy providers

 - EEBUS-compatible devices — Automatic price-optimized operation